10 businesses in Tulsa condemned following tornado damage

 “We really need those four months,” Chaney said.

-National Weather Service meteorologist Bart Haake said two other tornadoes touched down Sunday morning, an EF1 tornado in the southeast Tulsa suburb of Broken Arrow, and an EF1 near Oologah, about 20 miles (30 kilometers) northeast of Tulsa.
+Forecasters with the National Weather Service office at Tulsa said at least three other tornadoes touched down Sunday morning, EF1 tornadoes in the southeast Tulsa suburb of Broken Arrow, at Oologah, about 20 miles (30 kilometers) northeast of Tulsa and just south of Chelsea, about 40 miles (64 kilometers) northeast of Tulsa.

 Roger Jolliff, director of the Tulsa Area Emergency Management Agency, said that 173 businesses and 25 homes were damaged by the EF2 twister.
 Two trees fell on a home that was destroyed and nine others sustained major damage.
 Emergency managers said at least four businesses were destroyed and 71 sustained major damage.